pranavnigade123/DrawV/README.md

 DRAW V — Esports Management Platform

 Proprietary — Confidential.
-This repository contains confidential code for [Club Name].
+This repository contains confidential code for Draw Five.
 Access is restricted to authorized members.
 Do not copy, distribute, or disclose without written permission.

 Overview